 The square shape works well for all various brochures and booklets.
 Because there isn’t an International size standard for square brochures, the size often varies.
 Many printing houses all over the world offer the option to print a square flyer, so it’s best to contact the printing house to inquire about the best size for your design.
 The unusual shape makes the design stand out.

-When you design for print you need to consider several other things apart from the standard brochure sizes for print.
+When you design a brochure for print, you need to consider several other things apart from the standard brochure sizes for print.

-Folding type and number of panels – we have included the most common folding types in our visual guide.
-Visualize how the end product will look both folded and opened.
+- The number of panels – Visualize how the end product will look both folded and opened.

-Color model – The standard color model for printing is CMYK, while the standard color model for web is RGB.
+- Color model – The standard color model for printing is CMYK, while the standard color model for the web is RGB.

-Resolution – For print you need high quality image.
+- Resolution – For print, you need a high-quality image.
 The recommended resolution is 300 DPI for print.

-Paper type – There are different types of papers with different finishes: matte, glossy.
-Choose the one that you like best
+- Paper type – There are different types of papers with different finishes: matte, satin, or glossy finish.
+Choose the one that you like best.

-Paper weight – A light paper will always be bendier than a thick one.
-If you want your brochures to look premium/ luxurious opt for a thicker, sturdy paper.
+- Paperweight – A light paper will always be bendier than a thick one.
+If you want your brochures to look premium/ luxurious, opt for thicker, sturdy paper.